AHEC Scholars FAQ

 What is the calendar timeline for completion of Clinical fieldwork hours?

-• Clinical fieldwork hours should be completed between October 1 and October 1 of the following year, for each year of enrollment.
+- Clinical fieldwork hours should be completed between October 1 and October 1 of the following year, for each year of enrollment.
+You will be expected to report on your site location earlier in the year if it is known.

 Can Clinical fieldwork hours overlap with academic program requirements, employment, or volunteer hours?